06 Jun 2025, 09:30

 Key background

 • Since the October 2023 parliamentary elections, Poland has been led by a broad, pro-European centre left to centre right coalition.
-The government, headed by former European Council president Donald Tusk, is made up of Tusk’s Civic Coalition (30.7%), the Third Way alliance (14.4%) and the Left alliance (8.6%).
+The government, headed by former European Council president Donald Tusk, is made up of Tusk’s Civic Coalition (156 seats of 460), the Third Way alliance (65) and the Left alliance (21).
 It has pledged to accelerate the country’s energy transition.
-However, almost a year later it still has not delivered much in terms of legislation or new initiatives.
+However, over a year and a half later it still has not delivered much in terms of legislation or new initiatives.
 A partial update to the National Energy and Climate Plan (mandated by the EU) has been presented and was the subject of public consultation.
 Although climate-focused NGOs welcomed the release of the plan, they criticised Poland’s hesitance to choose a more ambitious reform path in an open letter to the climate ministry.
-The plan is expected to be approved by the end of this year.
+Even though Poland is almost a year late with the update, the government says it’s still working on the final version and will send it to Brussels in June 2025.

-• In 2023, Poland saw a significant drop in the share of coal in its electricity mix, from 70 percent the previous year to 61 percent.
-In the first half of 2024, the country increased its share of electricity generated from renewables to more than 28 percent.
-But even with the rise in renewables, electricity generation remains strongly reliant on coal.
+• In the past years, Poland saw a significant drop in the share of coal in its electricity mix, from 70 percent in 2022 to about 57 percent in 2024.
+In the same year, the country increased its share of electricity generated from renewables by 2.3 points, to 29.6 percent.
+In April 2025, for the first time, coal generated less than half of Poland’s electricity in a month.
+But even with the rise in renewables, coal remains the main source of electricity throughout the year.
 Poland’s power sector has the highest carbon intensity in the European Union, making the coal phase-out a key challenge.
 Moreover, Poland is the only country in the EU that does not have an official date for ending coal power use.
 The country’s energy sector is dominated by big, state-owned or partially state-owned companies, like the oil corporation Orlen or Polska Grupa Energetyczna (PGE), an energy company that owns coal plants and mines.

 • Poland has managed to diversify its gas, oil and coal supplies, after being heavily reliant on imports from Russia.
 In 2023, subsidies were put in place to keep gas and electricity prices down - but this cost the state tens of billions of euros.
-The new government has extended the subsidies into the first half of 2024 and introduced new measures to keep prices lower in the second half of the year (increased price cap and target subsidy).
-Poland’s parliament voted to extend the price freeze again until the end of September 2025.
+The government has extended the price freeze for households until September 2025.
+After peaking in 2023, the wholesale price for energy has fallen and stabilised in 2024 (though at a level significantly above pre-2022 prices).

 • Air pollution is a major public health concern, fuelled not just by cars, but also by furnaces, as no other EU country uses nearly as much coal for heating.